Tewboo/AIwinway-Template-One/README.md

-# ShipAny Template One
+# AIWINWAY Template One

-Ship Any AI SaaS Startups in hours.
+AIWINWAY SaaS Startups in hours.
 Thanks Adoubi for sharing this wonderful template.

 ![preview](preview.png)